decryptoed/amoveo-cuda-miner/README.md

 Steps to perform perf test
 1. sh perftest.sh

-By default, the miner will mine to my pool that takes a 1% fee.
+By default, the miner will mine to [a mining pool](https://github.com/zack-bitcoin/amoveo-mining-pool) that takes a 1% fee.

 For upgrade inquires (x8 Hashpower), please contact decryptoed@gmail.com or @Iridescence in the Amoveo telegram.